vrvis/vis_draco_kb/README.md

 ```
 npm install
 ```
-This will create a folder `node_modules` with all libraries in there and a file `package-lock.json`.
+This will create a folder `node_modules` with all libraries files and a file `package-lock.json`.

 ### 4. Additional requirements